Vadorequest/faunadb-graphql-editor/README.md

 ## Fork

-This is a fork of [personal-graphql-editor](https://github.com/Vadorequest/personal-graphql-editor).
+This is a fork of [@Vadorequest/personal-graphql-editor](https://github.com/Vadorequest/personal-graphql-editor), specifically adapted to FaunaDB.